11 Things I Still Buy In Plastic

 2. Plant-based yogurt

-Low waste tip: Learning (soon) how to make delicious homemade plant-based yogurt!
+Low waste tip: Keeping with my attempts to learn how to make delicious homemade plant-based yogurt. 😀

 2. Plant-based milk